-- Scroll down to the bottom and click on the 'Edit' button.
+- Scroll down the page to "Push Notifications" and click 'Configure'.

-- Click on 'Continue'.
-It will take a moment to show the next window.
+- Click on 'Continue'; it may take a moment to show the next window.

 - Your certificate is ready for download.
 Click on 'Download'.

 - Locate the downloaded file, called “aps.cer”, on your Mac and click on it.
-It will trigger Keychain Access to open and it will ask you if you want to add this certificate to your keychain.
-Click 'Add'.
+It will trigger Keychain Access to open.

 - To find the certificate in Keychain Access, you can use the Search field in the top-right of the dialog window.
 Type in the Bundle ID of the App ID.
 You can now confirm that the Push Certificate was correctly created, is valid, and has an associated private key.

 - Next, you will export this certificate and save it as a .P12 file.
 First, you must unselect it in the list.
 Click somewhere below the certificate in an empty space in the Keychain Access dialog window.

 - Right-click on the certificate to show the contextual menu.
 In the menu that appears, select Export: "Apple Push Services...”

 - A dialog box will open.
 Select a location to save the file.
 Give it a recognizable name.
 For example, “appname_pushcert”.
 Then click 'Save'.